finfry

 Recurring items & daily cost

-Tag a transaction with -r <cadence> to mark it recurring. finfry daily then shows what each commitment costs per day, derived from its cadence (e.g. a $15.49/month subscription is 15.49 ÷ (365.25/12) ≈ $0.51/day), plus a total burn rate projected to monthly and yearly equivalents:
+Tag a transaction with -r <cadence> to mark it recurring. finfry report daily then shows what each commitment costs per day, derived from its cadence (e.g. a $15.49/month subscription is 15.49 ÷ (365.25/12) ≈ $0.51/day), plus a total burn rate projected to monthly and yearly equivalents:

 Recurring expenses